Microsoft Project Online retires September 30, 2026, migrate to a modern platform before it's too late.Start migration

 Can I phase the migration to spread cost?
 Yes, and most organizations with 100+ projects do.
 Common pattern: move active schedules first (cheapest per schedule, highest value), archive historical schedules to read-only storage, phase custom-field translation over three to four sprints.
 Phased migrations have slightly higher total cost because parallel-operation overhead lasts longer, but they spread labor and risk.

 What does "integration rework" actually include?
-Any external system reading from or writing to Project Online that needs repointing: Power BI reports on the OData feed (2-5 person-days each to rebuild), SharePoint-driven governance workflows (rebuild not migrate, 1-3 person-days each), and custom-field-dependent exports to Excel, SAP, Workday, or homegrown systems (highly variable).
+Any external system reading from or writing to Project Online that needs repointing: Power BI reports on the OData feed (2-5 person-days each to rebuild), SharePoint-driven governance workflows (rebuild not migrate, 1-3 person-days each), and custom-field-dependent exports to downstream systems such as SAP, Workday, or homegrown tools (highly variable).
 Our calculator uses $5,000-$20,000 per confirmed integration based on patterns we've seen in migration consulting.

 How much of this is one-time vs recurring?
 Most is one-time.
 License delta is the only recurring cost.
 Data migration, training, parallel operation, integration rework, and cleanup are all one-time.
-The distinction matters for finance — capitalize one-time migration work as a project expense, treat license delta as an opex shift.
+The distinction matters for finance: capitalize one-time migration work as a project expense, and treat license delta as an opex shift.

 Should I include my own PM time in the cost?
 Yes.
 The calculator's PM-time components (2-4 hours per PM per month during parallel operation, plus training hours) are there for exactly this reason.
 The most common underestimate in migration projects is the PM leadership team's time.
 If you exclude PM time, you'll finish the migration but miss other commitments that quarter.